httpie/cli/README.rst

 ``--check-status`` flag.
 It instructs HTTPie to exit with an error if the HTTP status is one of ``3xx``, ``4xx``, or ``5xx``.
 The exit status will be ``3`` (unless ``--follow`` is set), ``4``, or ``5``, respectively.

+The ``--ignore-stdin`` option prevents HTTPie from reading data from ``stdin``, which is usually not desirable during non-interactive invocations.

 Also, the ``--timeout`` option allows to overwrite the default 30s timeout:

 .. code-block:: bash

     #!/bin/bash

-    if http --timeout=2.5 --check-status HEAD example.org/health &> /dev/null; then
+    if http --check-status --ignore-stdin --timeout=2.5 HEAD example.org/health &> /dev/null; then
         echo 'OK!'
     else
         case $? in